 These calls allow residents to speak to whoever is at the base station and grant guests access.
 Since the system is cell phone-based, residents don’t even have to be home to let their guests onto the property.

-Here’s how a cellular telephone entry system works:
+Here’s how a cell phone entry system works:

-Cellular telephone entry systems are more convenient than landline systems.
-But cellular systems fail to offer all the features that today’s residents expect from a modern building entry system.
+Cellular entry systems are more convenient than landline systems.
+However, cellular systems fail to offer all the features that today’s residents expect from a modern building entry system.

-Here are some limitations of cellular telephone entry systems:
+Here are some limitations of cell phone entry systems:

-- Inconvenient for you.
+• Inconvenient for you.
 Who’s going to be stuck with scheduling and managing a technician whenever a resident moves in or out?
 Those aren’t tasks you need to add to your busy schedule.
-Best to look for a system that automatically updates rent rolls, taking things off your plate instead of piling on.
+So, it’s best to look for a system that automatically updates rent rolls, taking things off your plate instead of piling on.

-- Lacking video.
-Cellular telephone entry systems don’t offer video functionality.
+• Lacking video.
+Cellular entry systems don’t offer video functionality.
 That means residents can’t video chat with visitors and visually confirm who’s requesting property access.

-- No cloud-based management.
+• No cloud-based management.
 Cloud-based entry systems let property staff manage access and update the tenant directory from anywhere, on any device, with a web-based dashboard.
-In contrast, cellular entry systems require you to download software onto one specific device to remotely manage the system.
+In contrast, cellular entry systems require you to download software onto one specific device to manage the system remotely.

 Alternatives to cellular telephone entry systems